kylephillips/gravity-forms-protected-downloads/readme.md

 # Gravity Forms Protected Downloads

+# This Plugin is under active development and not yet functional

 ## Overview

 Add gated content downloads, requiring users to complete a Gravity Form to trigger downloads.
 Displays a download button that opens a modal form required for completing the download.
 A "Download" post type is included with the plugin, with a file field for selecting PDFs or other gated content downloads.